helm/helm-www/versioned_docs/version-3/community/localization.md

 In content and configuration you will find the language code in use.
 Here are 3
 examples:

-- In the `i18n` directory, there are subdirectories for each language code.
-The localized content for the language is in each subdirectory.
+- In the `content` directory the language codes are the subdirectories and the localized content for the language is in each directory.
+Primarily in the `docs` subdirectory of each language code directory.
-- Localized content in each
+- The `i18n` directory contains a configuration file for each language with phrases used on the website.
+The files are named with the pattern `[LANG].toml` where `[LANG]` is the two letter language code.
-- For each language, there is a `code.json` file for each language with phrases used on the website.
+- In the top level `config.toml` file there is configuration for navigation and other details organized by language code.

 English, with a language code of `en`, is the default language and source for translations.